 The method of synchronizing should be either automatic, or by check synchronizing.
 The use of manual synchronizing is not recommended.
 The settings on the synchronizing equipment should be such that the alternator will close smoothly.

-The settings for the synchronizing equipment to achieve this must be within these parameters.
+For the synchronizing equipment to achieve this, the phase sequence must match the parameters in the table below.